Arezookhalili/Arezookhalili.github.io/_posts/2023-09-01-Investigating- Neurodegenerative-mechanisms-in-Zebrafish-Larvae-Using-Lab-on-Chip-Technology.md

 tags: [Data Analysis, Statistical Analysis, Behavioral Study, Neurodegenerative Mechanism Investigation]
 ---

 In this project, I utilized advanced statistical processing and experimental design techniques to investigate neurodegenerative mechanisms in zebrafish larvae.
 Leveraging a lab-on-chip approach and a widely recognized model of PD (the 6-OHDA model), the project aimed to study behavioral and molecular responses, providing valuable insights into the early stages of neurodegeneration.
+Zebrafish larvae electric-induced behavioral responses were recorded.
+Then the recorded videos were analyzed to extract the required quantifying parameters.
+Data were cleaned and outliers were filtered.
+Next, the data were visualized, and statistical analysis was performed to discern any statistically significant differences between the means of the under-study groups.
 __

 # Methods  <a name="data-overview"></a>